The Origins Of Blood Type Personality Theory: Can Blood Types Reveal Personality Traits?

 The idea that blood types determine personalities seems like a harmless idea on the surface.
 Looking at blood type horoscopes and taking your blood type personality can be a fun diversion.
 But beliefs about blood types, especially in Japan, aren’t light fun but taken very seriously.
 Sometimes, people experience discrimination for their blood type, from school to relationships to jobs.
 This problem is so common in Japan it’s given a name: “blood harassment.”
 People with blood types B and AB, which are less common in Japan, are particularly prone to experiencing blood type harassment and prejudice.

 Similar to race, a person’s blood type is innate and unchangeable.
 Coupling that with its early adoption in eugenicist regimes such as Nazi Germany and Imperial Japan, the blood type personality theory isn’t quite as harmless as it seems.
-Like race, age, and gender, blood type can be stereotyped and prejudice believers in blood type personality against certain blood types, resulting in the harmful discrimination and blood type harassment seen in Japan.
+Like race, age, and gender, blood type can be stereotyped and prejudice believers in blood type personality against certain blood types other than personal differences, resulting in the harmful discrimination and blood type harassment seen in Japan.

 Is blood type personality theory real science or pseudoscience?